richardwrq/utkarshverma.github.io/content/about/about.md

 Recently I've also started taking interest in web designing and hosting the fruitful results of which these site and blogs are!
 I also make **projects** and share them online at **Instructables**, the link of which has been placed on the home page.
 Making stuff is just one of the things I love the most.

 That’s all that I can think of right now.
-Hopefully I’ll add something more to this later on. :smile:
+Hopefully I’ll add something more to this later on. :sweat_smile:

 Curious about me?
 Use the social links above to check out my profiles.